sourcevault/remotemon/readme.md

 - when your build process gets complicated enough to warrant the use of gulpfiles, makefiles, etc.

-- `remotemon` is meant for situations where you are constantly having to configure linux system files, but also developing and running code on remote machines, that involves complicated `rsync` and `ssh` commands, but prefer to change those files from the comfort of your favorite local text editor - not everybody has time to learn vim.
+- `remotemon` is meant for situations where you are constantly having to configure linux system files, but also developing and running code on remote machines, that involves complicated `rsync` and `ssh` commands, but prefer to change those files from the comfort of your favorite local text editor - not everybody knows how to use vim.

 #### 🟡 How to Use